«There is one thing more powerful than all the world's armies – it is an idea whose time has come.»

 Victor Hugo once said “there is one thing more powerful than all the world’s armies, and that is an idea whose time has come.”
 This is the challenge that we now offer to you.
 Share with us your idea whose time has come.
 As part of the Ulysses Conference, 2018, on European democracy, a (written or recorded) essay competition will be held to select from 15 to 25 young people who can help shape the debate on Europe and its future in the world.

 The young participants in this competition will play an active role in the discussions taking place and in editing a newspaper about the consequences of the conference, set to be held on Europe Day, 9 May 2018.
-The best essays – presented either in the form of a written text, or in audio or video versions – will be rewarded with a CCB Card and a three-day trip to Brussels, in the second quarter of the year, to visit the European institutions, with all of their travel and accommodation expenses duly paid for.
+The selected essays, in text, audio or video - will be awarded a Card CCB Jovem and a trip to Brussels on 3, 4 and 5 May for a visit to the European institutions, with travel and stay paid by the European Commission.
+The two most original tests will be awarded with two interrail passes, kindly offered by CP Comboios de Portugal.

 From the essays sent to us, we will make the best possible selection based on the criteria of quality and diversity.
 If necessary, we will try to balance this choice in terms of gender, residence, and area of study or work, with the aim of arriving at a plural group of the highest quality.
 Accommodation will be provided and the travel expenses of participants from outside the Lisbon Metropolitan Area will be reimbursed.